 Relevant Words of God:

-The “judgment” in the words previously spoken—judgment will begin at the house of God—refers to the judgment God passes today on those who come before His throne in the last days.
-Perhaps there are those who believe in such supernatural imaginings as that, when the last days have arrived, God will erect a big table in the heavens, upon which a white tablecloth will be spread, and then, sitting upon a great throne with all men kneeling on the ground, He will reveal the sins of each man and thereby determine whether they are to ascend to heaven or be sent down to the lake of fire and brimstone.
-No matter what the imaginings of man, the substance of God’s work cannot be altered.
-The imaginings of man are nothing but the constructs of man’s thoughts and come from the brain of man, summed up and pieced together from what man has seen and heard.
-Therefore I say, however brilliant the images conceived, they are still no more than a drawing and are not able to substitute for the plan of God’s work.
-After all, man has been corrupted by Satan, so how can he then fathom the thoughts of God?
-Man conceives the work of judgment by God to be particularly fantastic.
-He believes that since it isdoing the work of judgment, then it must be of the most tremendous scale and incomprehensible to mortals, and it must resound through the heavens and shake the earth; otherwise how could it be the work of judgment by God?
+In the judgment beginning at the house of God spoken of in times past, the “judgment” of these words refers to the judgment that God today passes on those who come before His throne in the last days.
+There are, perhaps, those who believe in such supernatural imaginings as that, when the last days have arrived, God will erect a big table in the heavens, upon which a white tablecloth will be spread, and then, sitting upon a great throne with all men kneeling on the ground, He will reveal the sins of each man and thereby determine whether they are to ascend to heaven or be sent down to the lake of fire and brimstone.
+No matter what man imagines, it cannot alter the substance of God’s work.
+The imaginings of man are nothing but the constructs of man’s thoughts; they come from the brain of man, summed up and pieced together from what man has seen and heard.
+Therefore I say, however brilliant the images conceived, they are but depictions, and are incapable of substituting the plan of God’s work.
+Man, after all, has been corrupted by Satan, so how could he fathom the thoughts of God?
+Man conceives God’s work of judgment as something fantastic.
+He believes that since it iswho does the work of judgment, then this work must be of the most tremendous scale, and incomprehensible to mortals, and must resound throughout the heavens and shake the earth; if not, how could it be the work of judgment by God?
 He believes that, as this is the work of judgment, then God must be particularly imposing and majestic as He works, and those being judged must be howling with tears and on their knees begging for mercy.
-Such a scene must be a grand spectacular and be deeply rousing….
-Everyone imagines God’s work of judgment to be preternaturally wonderful.
-Do you know, however, that God began the work of judgment among men long ago and all this while you have been nestled in peaceful oblivion?
-That, the time that you think God’s work of judgment is officially beginning, it is already time for God to make heaven and earth anew?
-At that time, perhaps you will have only just understood the meaning of life, but the merciless work of punishment of God shall bring you, still deep in sleep, into hell.
+Such scenes would surely be spectacular, and deeply affecting….
+Everyone imagines God’s work of judgment to be miraculous.
+Do you know, however, that, at the time when God has long since begun His work of judgment among man, you remain nestled in peaceful oblivion?
+That at the time when you think God’s work of judgment has formally begun, God will have already made heaven and earth anew?
+At that time, perhaps, you will have only just come to understand the meaning of life, but God’s merciless work of punishment shall bring you, still deep in sleep, into hell.
 Only then will you suddenly realize that God’s work of judgment has already concluded.

 from “Christ Does the Work of Judgment With the Truth” in

-In the last days, Christ uses a variety of truths to teach man, expose the essence of man, and dissect his words and deeds.
-These words comprise various truths, such as man’s duty, how man should, how man should be loyal to God, how man ought to live out the normal humanity, as well as the wisdom and the disposition of God, and so on.
+In the last days, Christ uses a variety of truths to teach man, to expose the essence of man, and to dissect the words and deeds of man.
+These words comprise various truths, such as man’s duty, how man should, how man should be loyal to God, how man ought to live out normal humanity, as well as the wisdom and the disposition of God, and so on.
 These words are all directed at the essence of man and his corrupt disposition.
-In particular, those words that expose how man spurns God are spoken in regard to how man is an embodiment of Satan and an enemy force against God.
-In undertaking His work of judgment, God does not simply make clear the nature of man with just a few words; He exposes, deals with, and prunes over the long term.
-These methods of exposure, dealing, and pruning cannot be substituted with ordinary words, but with the truth that man does not possess at all.
-Only methods of this kind are deemed judgment; only through judgment of this kind can man be subdued and thoroughly convinced into submission to God, and moreover gain true knowledge of God.
+In particular, the words that expose how man spurns God are spoken in regard to how man is an embodiment of Satan, and an enemy force against God.
+In undertaking His work of judgment, God does not simply make clear the nature of man with a few words; He exposes, deals with, and prunes over the long term.
+These methods of exposure, dealing, and pruning cannot be substituted with ordinary words, but with the truth of which man is utterly bereft.
+Only methods such as these can be called judgment; only through judgment of this kind can man be subdued and thoroughly convinced into submission to God, and moreover gain true knowledge of God.
 What the work of judgment brings about is man’s understanding of the true face of God and the truth about his own rebelliousness.
 The work of judgment allows man to gain much understanding of the will of God, of the purpose of God’s work, and of the mysteries that are incomprehensible to him.
 It also allows man to recognize and know his corrupt substance and the roots of his corruption, as well as to discover the ugliness of man.
 These effects are all brought about by the work of judgment, for the substance of this work is actually the work of opening up the truth, the way, and the life of God to all those who have faith in Him.
 This work is the work of judgment done by God.

 from “Christ Does the Work of Judgment With the Truth” in The Word Appears in the Flesh